 Yes.
 We carry a £5 million Public Liability Insurance policy.
 However individuals are not covered by personal accident insurance whilst using our facility and you may wish to consider taking your own cover.

 Usually 1st March - 30th June.
 Please check notices at The Wall for further details or RAD on the bmc.co.uk.

 Yes, but ensure you talk to staff before doing so.

 The Main Wall is 25m (over 80ft) high.

 Yes.
 There is a bottle filling sink in Reception to encourage you to bring a refillable water bottle

 International setters, Ian Vickers & Chris Plant and the Lakeland Climbing Centre staff.
 Increasingly we will be recruiting 'guest setters'.
-Recent guest setters include Robbie Phillips and James Garden.
+Recent guest setters include James Garden and Liam Halsey.

 Yes, every day!
 Our easiest climb on that huge wall has been climbed by a complete novice (but that is unusual!)